faenrandir/a_careful_examination/documents/polygamy/contemporary_evidence_joseph_smith_practiced_polygamy/contemporary_evidence_joseph_smith_practiced_polygamy.md

     > Parkin, Max H. “Conflict at Kirtland: A Study of the Nature and Causes of External and Internal Conflict of the Mormons in Ohio between 1830 and 1838.”
 Master’s thesis, Brigham Young University, 1966.

 [^hales_uses_brotherton]: Brian Hales [uses Brotherton's account](https://web.archive.org/web/20170312145923/http://josephsmithspolygamy.org:80/history/changes-in-february-1842/), with some caution, to discuss how polygamy proposals likely occurred.

+[^examples_of_polygamy_deniers]: A few notable examples of those suggesting that Joseph either did not practice polygamy or only very reluctantly practiced it, which typically involves a conspiracy theory led by Brigham Young and the Brighamite branch of the Church:
+    * Beyond the Mormon Binary published a four part essay ([part 1](https://www.cesanswers.info/post/polygamy1), [part 2](https://www.cesanswers.info/post/polygamy2), [part 3](https://www.cesanswers.info/post/polygamy3), [part 4](https://www.cesanswers.info/post/polygamy4))
+    * The Price's, RLDS researchers, published several volumes arguing that JS fought polygamy (e.g., [volume 2](https://web.archive.org/web/20170719175327/http://restorationbookstore.org:80/articles/nopoligamy/jsfp-vol2/2chp1.htm))
+    * The site [Hemlock Knots](https://hemlockknots.com/) contains [a detailed timeline of polygamy documents](https://hemlockknots.com/monogamy-polygamy-timeline/) and is meant to allow visitors to weigh the raw, historical data as to whether JS practiced polygamy.